NgoQuocBao1010/NgoQuocBao1010/README.md

 - 🏫 I'm currently a senior student of Can Tho University.

-- 🌱 At the momment, I'm focusing on learning Machine Learning 🤖 development with Python, Web development with Vue.js and blockchain technology.
+- 🌱 At the momment, I'm focusing on learning Machine Learning 🤖 development with Python and Web development with Vue.js.

 - 👯 I’m looking to collaborate on **OpenSource Projects**